ismasan/ismaelcelis.com/content/posts/2025-01-dead-code-podcast-notes.md

 #### Eventual Consistency

-You can definitely use Event Sourcing in _immediately consistent_ systems, but where it really shines (in my opinion) is when you abandon the illusion of consistency across domain boundaries and embraces the [eventually-consistent](https://en.wikipedia.org/wiki/Eventual_consistency) relationships between reality and software designed to represent it.
+You can definitely use Event Sourcing in _immediately consistent_ systems, but where it really shines (in my opinion) is when you abandon the illusion of consistency across domain boundaries and embrace the [eventually-consistent](https://en.wikipedia.org/wiki/Eventual_consistency) relationships between reality and software designed to represent it.

 I briefly touched on the example of products in a warehouse getting stolen, lost or broken while the software still thinks they're available to sell.
 It doesn't matter how careful you are about your database transactions.
-Reality will always get out of sync with your data, and Event Sourcing is a good mechanism to manage and compensate those scenarios once you let go of the illusion of immediate consistency.
+Reality will always get out of sync with your data, and Event Sourcing is a good mechanism to manage and compensate for those scenarios.

 #### Concurrency boundaries